oskarboesch/ml-project-2-lol-ml/README.md

 - Measure of the monotonic relationship between two variables
 - Rank between -1 and 1

 2. **Training and Validation**: We used cross-validation to ensure the robustness of our models.
-The data was split into training and validation sets to evaluate the performance of the models.
+The data was split into training and validation sets to evaluate the performance of the models.(`evaluation.ipynb`)

 ### Results